 Design and Build

 Although the Lumix ZS60 has a host of impressive features for a fixed lens camera, the best feature is its 30X optical zoom lens in a model that’s relatively small.
-Panasonic gave the ZS60/TZ80 a strong image stabilization feature, meaning that you can hand hold the camera — even when making use of the maximum zoom setting — and still create a sharp photo much of the time without the worry of blur from camera shake.
+Panasonic gave the ZS60/TZ80 a strong optical image stabilization feature, meaning that you can hand hold the camera — even when making use of the maximum zoom setting — and still create a sharp photo much of the time without the worry of blur from camera shake.

 For those who are new to the world of the best thin super zoom cameras, the types of photos you now can create thanks to the large zoom lens on the Panasonic ZS60 will amaze you.
 And for those who’ve only used smartphone cameras in the past, which have no optical zoom capability, the 30X zoom lens included here will blow you away.